Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Should I Install AD CS on Domain Controller?

-However, AD CS can be tricky and many IT admins make mistakes during the configuration process.
+AD CS provides the foundation for a strong Microsoft PKI, providing the digital certificate management and authentication features necessary for safe communication.
+In the middle of this, Microsoft Cloud PKI’s introduction offers a strong alternative that promises increased security, scalability, and accessibility.
+However, AD CS can be tricky, and many IT admins make mistakes during the configuration process.
 One such mistake is installing AD CS CAs on a Domain Controller (DC) instead of another server.

 While it’s possible to install an AD CS CA on the same server as a DC, doing so will create several problems for admins in the future.
-For starters, DCs eventually have to be decommissioned and that process becomes more complicated if that DC contains AD CS.
+For starters, DCs eventually have to be decommissioned, which becomes more complicated if that DC contains AD CS.
 Admins would have to move AD CS off that DC before decommissioning the DC.

-Secondly, to upgrade an AD CS CA in a DC, admins will need to upgrade the DC’s OS.
-That requires the DC to be decommissioned and, as we’ve just stated, removing AD CS from the DC.
-One of the worst problems, if the DC were to fail, admins would face the grueling task of restoring both the DC and CA. The CA being down means that certificate validation and authentication is affected.
+To upgrade an AD CS CA in a DC, admins must upgrade the DC’s OS.
+That requires the DC to be decommissioned and AD CS removed from the DC, as we’ve just stated.
+One of the worst problems is that if the DC were to fail, admins would face the grueling task of restoring the DC and CA. The CA being down means that certificate validation and authentication are affected.

 Installing AD CS on a DC is a bad security practice because installing any additional role on a DC increases its attack surface.
-Unfortunately, there are several gaps in security with AD CS which can compromise the DC if installed on the same server.
+Unfortunately, several gaps in security with AD CS can compromise the DC if it is installed on the same server.

 Configure a Managed PKI with AD CS

-While AD CS allows admins to build a PKI, there’s a major disadvantage not going with a third party PKI solution.
-AD CS is an on-prem service, requiring admins to keep on-prem legacy systems.
+While AD CS allows admins to build a PKI, there’s a major disadvantage to not using a third-party PKI solution.
+AD CS is an on-prem service requiring admins to keep legacy systems on-prem.

-On-premise PKIs are incredibly expensive to set up because there are so many components to include, each with their own price tags.
+On-premise PKIs are incredibly expensive to set up because there are so many components to include, each with its own price tag.
 Enterprises need to pay for hardware and software implementation, maintenance fees, software licensing, secure hardware storage, data backup, disaster recovery, and much more.
-All of these expenses often come as hidden costs, meaning enterprises aren’t aware of these costs until it’s too late.
+These expenses often come as hidden costs, meaning enterprises aren’t aware of them until it’s too late.

-Instead, Microsoft admins can integrate their AD CS setup with a Managed Cloud PKI solution which removes the workload of implementation and management from admins and provides full cloud capabilities.
+Instead, Microsoft admins can integrate their AD CS setup with a Managed Cloud PKI solution, which removes the implementation and management workload from admins and provides full cloud capabilities.

 Learn about this author